Montagne des Mémises

 Montagne des Mémises at 1674 m is a mountain in the Chablais Alps in Haute-Savoie, France near the Franco-Swiss border.
+It lies to the south of Lake Geneva between Thonon-les-Bains in France and the Rhone Valley in Switzerland.
 It dominates the communes of Évian-les-Bains and Thollon-les-Mémises, and provides a panoramic view over Lac Léman of the Jura Massif and the Franco-Swiss Alps.

+It is an upright syncline composed of Lias Group and Malm (Late Jurassic) layers of limestone related to the folding from the Bonnevaux-Col du Pertuis fault to the west, and the Rhone Valley fault to the east.